 - Overall, Kubernetes is essentially a "platform for automating deployment, scaling, and operations of application containers across clusters of hosts".

 Tool #2 Prometheus

 Prometheus is installed to test the deployed application developed in containers.
 It collects the data from the host at intervals and evaluates it to generate alerts if necessary.
-It implements a high dimensional data model and has a built-in expression browser, Grafana Integration, and a console template language to provide best of the analysis support.
-It has powerful queries that allow time slicing of data to generate ad-hoc graphs, tables, and alerts.
+It implements a high-dimensional data model and has a built-in expression browser, Grafana Integration, and a console template language to provide the best of analysis support.
+It has powerful queries that allow time-slicing of data to generate ad-hoc graphs, tables, and alerts.

 How to install Prometheus on Docker?

 Installing Prometheus on Docker is a process of simple steps.
 This can be achieved in either of the 2 ways.

 Precompiled binaries are available on GitHub with the latest releases.
 Use the latest binary release for the installation of Prometheus for better stability and enhanced features.

 To build Prometheus from the source, you need to have a working Go environment with version 1.5 and above.
 You can directly use the Go environment to install Prometheus and protocol binaries into GOPATH.